LiuTingWed/SAM-Not-Perfect/README.md

 # SAM-Not-Perfect
-Segment Anything Is Not Always Perfect: An Investigation of SAM on Different Real-World Application
+Segment Anything Is Not Always Perfect: An Investigation of SAM on Different Real-World Application CVPRW Oral (Coming soon !!!!)